Samarkand: Hephthalites and Turkic Khaganate era

 Between AD 350 and 375, Samarkand was conquered by the nomadic tribes of Xionites, the origin of which remains controversial.
-The resettlement of nomadic groups to Samarkand confirms archaeological material from the 4th century.
-The culture of nomads from the Middle Syrdarya basin is spreading in the region.
+The settlement of nomadic groups in Samarkand is confirmed by the archaeological material from the 4th century.
+The culture of nomads from the Middle Syrdarya basin spread in the region.
 Between 457 and 509, Samarkand was part of the Kidarite state.

 Turkic officers during an audience with king Varkhuman of Samarkand.
-648–651 CE, Afrasiyab murals, Samarkand.
+648–651 AD, Afrasiyab murals, Samarkand.

 After the Hephthalites ("White Huns") conquered Samarkand, they controlled it until the Göktürks, in an alliance with the Sassanid Persians, won it at the Battle of Bukhara, c.
 560 AD.

 In the middle of the 6th century, a Turkic state was formed in Altai, founded by the Ashina dynasty.
 The new state formation was named the Turkic Khaganate after the people of the Turks, which were headed by the ruler – the Khagan.
 From 557 to 561, the Hephthalites empire was defeated by the joint actions of the Turks and Sassanids, which led to the establishment of a common border between the two empires.

 In the early Middle Ages, Samarkand was surrounded by four rows of defensive walls and had four gates.
 An ancient Turkic burial with a horse was investigated on the territory of Samarkand.
 It dates back to the 6th century.

 During the period of the ruler of the Western Turkic Khaganate, Tong Yabghu Qaghan (618–630), family relations were established with the ruler of Samarkand – Tong Yabghu Qaghan gave him his daughter.

 Some parts of Samarkand have been Christian since the 4th century.
 In the 5th century, a Nestorian chair was established in Samarkand.
 At the beginning of the 8th century, it was transformed into a Nestorian metropolitanate.
 Discussions and polemics arose between the Sogdian followers of Christianity and Manichaeism, reflected in the documents.